gooddata/gooddata-git-workflow-example/README.md

 # GoodData declarative definitions

-This repo contains a set of templates and CLI commands that you can use to manage [GoodData.CN](https://www.gooddata.com/developers/cloud-native/) workspaces in a declarative way.
+This repo contains a set of templates and CLI commands that you can use to manage [GoodData.CN](https://www.gooddata.com/developers/cloud-native/) and GoodData Cloud workspaces in a declarative way.
 Here is when you might want to use it:

 * Version Control System (e.g. Git) integration for versioning, collaboration, CI/CD etc.